-Steve heads the firm’s Los Angeles office.
-He serves as primary outside employee benefits counsel for numerous clients, handling all legal aspects of design, compliance, administrative, fiduciary and other plan functions.
+Steve serves as primary outside employee benefits counsel for numerous clients, handling all legal aspects of design, compliance, administrative, fiduciary, and other plan functions.
 In addition, Steve is a practice leader in assisting clients with their HR contracting and outsourcing efforts, and also with the firm’s employee benefits merger and acquisition efforts.
 Clients describe Steve as quick and creative, with the ability to translate complicated legal analysis into practical business solutions and opportunities.
+Steve is individually recognized by Chambers & Partners, Best Lawyers, and others for Employee Benefits & Executive Compensation.

 Harvard University Law School, 1990, J.D., cum laude